webplatform/docs/apis/filesystem/DirectoryReaderSync/index.md

 {{API_Name}}
 {{Summary_Section|This interface lets a user list files and directories in a directory.

-'''Non-standard; deletion candidate.
+'''Out of date; feature discontinued.
 See [http://www.w3.org/TR/file-system-api/ http://www.w3.org/TR/file-system-api].'''
 }}
 {{API_Object
 |Subclass_of=